Confederate Commanders at Gettysburg

 General John Bell Hood

-- An agressive and brave commander who hailed from Texas, General Hood commanded a division under General Longstreet.
+- An aggressive and brave commander who hailed from Kentucky, General Hood commanded a division under General Longstreet.
 His troops marched 18 miles on July 2nd and then attacked Union troops on Little Round Top and at Devil's Den.
 The general was seriously wounded in the arm while leading his troops into battle and though surgeons did not amputate the shattered limb, it would hang useless by his side for the remainder of his life.

 General George E. Pickett